-The EOSC-hub project was successfully reviewed by the European Commission and is expected to start in January 2018.
+The EOSC-hub project‘s kick-off is January 2018.
 The scope of EOSC-hub is to create the integration and service management structure of the European Open Science Cloud.

 The project will enable an open access to research resources from a myriad of scientific disciplines via a digital hub: an integration system of software and services from major European e-infrastructures and research infrastructures.
 The hub will act as an entry point for researchers and innovators to discover, access, and use a variety of advanced data-driven resources.